imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics/ian-colemans-bip39-tool.md

 3. Set “Coin” to “Ethereum”.
 4. Scroll down.
 You will see the first address is the one above.
 Scroll over and the first private key is the one above.
 [The instructions need to be rewritten once an actual Bip39 seed phrase is generated.]

-Also note, the hex prefix “0x” is not included in the Bip39 tool’s private and public keys.
+Note that the hex prefix “0x” is not included in the Bip39 tool’s private and public keys.
 It should always be added when handling addresses or private keys, if not presented.
 While it is a minor matter of formatting and is usually not a problem...it is good practice to add it if you don't see it.